 St. John the Evangelist welcomes all children to fully participate in our program.
 Please let us know if your child has any special needs or any special health care needs.
-If your child has an IEP/IFSP please provide a copy.
+If your child has an IEP/IFSP, please provide a copy.
 This will allow us to address your child's individual educational goals.
-We look forward to working with you and your child in helping him/her reach his/her full potential.
+We look forward to working with you and your children in helping them reach their full potential.